Your Austin brand's WordPress site is 30 plugins deep, slow, and one update away from breaking

 Exactly what you get

 A lean, fast custom WordPress theme with editor blocks matched to your content, a minimal audited plugin set, and caching and CDN done right, so the site is quick, stable, and safe to update.
-It generates templated SEO pages at scale, integrates cleanly with your CRM and email tools, and feeds business intelligence dashboards with real content analytics.
+It generates templated SEO pages at scale, integrates cleanly with your CRM and email tools, and feeds business intelligence (BI) dashboards with real content analytics.
 If you also run a separate marketing site or store, it sits alongside your website development and Shopify stack rather than trying to be everything at once.

 How to choose a developer in Austin